runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Here's a comparison of interface design for Google Docs from the last 5 years, and the original UI for the Xerox Star from 1981.
 This should give you a sense of their accomplishments.
 It's also a worthwhile reminder that great design is a product of constraints.

-The Xerox Parc creations proved to be insanely important, also because a 24-old Steve Jobs - who had frequented the Homebrew Computer Club at Standford - visit the PARC facilities and created some of the most important innovations for graphic designers.
+The Xerox Parc creations proved to be insanely important, also because a 24-old Steve Jobs visited the PARC facilities and was inspired to create some of the most important innovations for graphic designers.

-I want to show you this video, not so much because it's super fun, but because you realize what Steve Jobs did for computation:
+I want to show you this video, not only because it's super fun, but because you realize what Steve Jobs did for computation:

 <blockquote data-slideshow="self">
 The Macintosh turned out so well because the people working on it were musicians, artists, poets and historians who also happened to be excellent computer scientists. - Steve Jobs